String Diagrammatic Electrical Circuit Theory: Introduction

 Our second innovation is what we call the \emph{impedance calculus}.
 GAA and circuit syntax are intermingled via the use of \emph{impedance boxes}: circuit elements that hold within them a GAA diagram.
 They reveal the symmetries of classical circuit elements more clearly than ordinary GAA diagrams, but they are more than just of aesthetic value.
 Indeed, they allow us to solve another common problem of string diagrammatic approaches: having to deal with large diagrams.
 Using the algebra of impedance boxes allows us to ``compile'' parts of the circuit to GAA, simplify, and translate back into circuit syntax, dramatically reducing the complexity of diagrammatic reasoning when solving typical textbook circuit problems.

 Armed with our richer set of circuits and the impedance calculus, we are able to prove most of the well-known textbook (e.g.\ \cite{desoerBasicCircuitTheory1969}) theorems of elementary circuit theory.
 For space reasons we have not been able to include many; nevertheless, we hope that the assortment on offer will give the reader a taste of the power of diagrammatic reasoning with the impedance calculus.
-On the one hand, the diagrammatic syntax allows for rigorous yet elegant statements of results about circuits, often revealing the underlying symmetries -- e.g.\ the independent measurement principle (Theorem~\ref{thm:im}) vs the Superposition Theorem (Theorem~\ref{thm:superposition}); the principle of relativity of potentials (Proposition~\ref{prop:relativePotentials}) vs the principle of conservation of currents (Proposition~\ref{prop:conservationCurrents}).
+On the one hand, the diagrammatic syntax allows for rigorous yet elegant statements of results about circuits, often revealing the underlying symmetries---e.g.\ the independent measurement principle (Theorem~\ref{thm:im}) vs the Superposition Theorem (Theorem~\ref{thm:superposition}); the principle of relativity of potentials (Proposition~\ref{prop:relativePotentials}) vs the principle of conservation of currents (Proposition~\ref{prop:conservationCurrents}).
 On the other, we show that the compositional framework---with its use of diagrammatic reasoning and the algebra of cartesian and abelian categories of relations---leads to elegant and rigorous proofs.
-Unfortunately, most have been moved to the appendix because of space restrictions.